 Make more usable output in Management Studio

-EXECUTE sys.sp_server_diagnostics WITH RESULT SETS ( ( create_time DATETIME, component_name VARCHAR(20), [state] INT, state_desc VARCHAR(20), data XML ) );
+EXEC sys.sp_server_diagnostics WITH RESULT SETS ( ( create_time datetime, component_name varchar(20), [state] int, state_desc varchar(20), data xml ) );

-In the results, we can now click on the data column in any row, and it will open a new XML document that is much easier to read and parse:
+In the results, we can now click on the data column in any row, and it will open a new XML document that is much easier to read and parse.

 Changing the output collation

-DECLARE @sql NVARCHAR(MAX); SET @sql = N'EXEC(''SELECT N''''foo'''' COLLATE Albanian_BIN'') WITH RESULT SETS ( ( foo NVARCHAR(32) COLLATE Albanian_100_BIN ) );'; SELECT name, collation_name FROM sys.dm_exec_describe_first_result_set ( @sql, NULL, 0 );
+DECLARE @sql nvarchar(max); SET @sql = N'EXEC(''SELECT DB_NAME() COLLATE Albanian_BIN'') WITH RESULT SETS ( ( foo NVARCHAR(32) COLLATE Albanian_100_BIN ) );'; SELECT name, collation_name FROM sys.dm_exec_describe_first_result_set ( @sql, NULL, 0 );

 Easier translation in SSIS

 sp_help, it will only assist in determining the very first set of output.
 I suspect they will correct this in the future, and am thankful they named the objects in an unambiguous way.

-In addition, there are certain types of batches that will simply return an error when you try to examine them.
+There are certain types of batches that will simply return an error when you try to examine them.
 For example, while a batch with a table variable can be passed to

 EXEC sys.sp_describe_first_result_set @tsql = N'CREATE TABLE #y (j INT);SELECT j FROM #y;';